Pathoschild/smapi-mod-dump/source/Adopt 'n Skin/README.md

 # Config Options

 * **OneTileHorse** : Squishes the horse you're riding to fit anywhere your can normally walk
+* **PetAndHorseNameTags** : Whether or not to show the name of the pet or horse that your cursor is hovering over
 * **HorseWhistleKey** : The hotkey for calling one of your horses to you.
 By default, this is set to R
 * **CorralKey** : The hotkey for calling all horses back to the stable.
 By default, this is set to Y
 * **StrayAdoptionPrice** : The price for adopting a stray pet at Marnie's, once the player receives their first pet